mrlalonde/webflux-sleuth-spike/README.md

 # webflux-sleuth-spike
-Spike to show if custom tags can be added to Spring-Sleuth Spans in Webflux.
+Spike to show that custom tags can be added to Spring-Sleuth Spans in Webflux.